Equal Rights Amendment: Initial opposition from the New Deal Democrats

+Support from the Democratic Party under Kennedy

+Presidential candidate John F. Kennedy announced his support of the ERA in an October 21, 1960, letter to the chairman of the National Woman's Party.
+Ultimately however, as president, Kennedy's ties to labor unions meant that he and his administration did not support the ERA.

-President Kennedy appointed a blue-ribbon commission on women, the President's Commission on the Status of Women, to investigate the problem of sex discrimination in the United States.
+Kennedy did appoint a blue-ribbon commission on women, the President's Commission on the Status of Women, to investigate the problem of sex discrimination in the United States.
 The commission was chaired by Eleanor Roosevelt, who opposed the ERA but no longer spoke against it publicly.
 In the early 1960s, Eleanor Roosevelt announced that, due to unionization, she believed the ERA was no longer a threat to women as it once may have been and told supporters that, as far as she was concerned, they could have the amendment if they wanted it.
 However, she never went so far as to endorse the ERA.
 The commission that she chaired reported (after her death) that no ERA was needed, believing that the Supreme Court could give sex the same "suspect" test as race and national origin, through interpretation of the Fifth and Fourteenth Amendments of the Constitution.
 The Supreme Court did not provide the "suspect" class test for sex, however, resulting in a continuing lack of equal rights.
 The commission did, though, help win passage of the Equal Pay Act of 1963, which banned sex discrimination in wages in a number of professions (it would later be amended in the early 1970s to include the professions that it initially excluded) and secured an executive order from Kennedy eliminating sex discrimination in the civil service.
 The commission, composed largely of anti-ERA feminists with ties to labor, proposed remedies to the widespread sex discrimination it unearthed.

 The national commission spurred the establishment of state and local commissions on the status of women and arranged for follow-up conferences in the years to come.
 The following year, the Civil Rights Act of 1964 banned workplace discrimination not only on the basis of race, religion, and national origin, but also on the basis of sex, thanks to the lobbying of Alice Paul and Coretta Scott King and the political influence of Representative Martha Griffiths of Michigan.